The Science of Yoga

 Additional Benefits

-From the beginning, one becomes happier and more productive because meditation develops mental calmness, concentration, intuition, empathy, mental efficiency, self-control, constructive attitudes, freedom from tension and inner conflicts, and physical and emotional well-being.
+From the beginning, meditation makes one happier and more productive because it develops mental calmness, concentration, intuition, empathy, cognitive efficiency, self-control, constructive attitudes, freedom from tension and inner conflicts, and physical and emotional well-being.

 Psychological Benefits of Meditation

 By making one more aware of the soul and its omnipresent, eternal nature, meditation helps one to overcome loneliness, fear, guilt, and a poor self-image.
-The soul, in its essence, is perfect, and as our awareness of its all-satisfying, infinite love and bliss increases, we find the perfect, unfading love and happiness that we seek in human affection.
-Pure, unconditional love is what we are and always will be, even though earthly illusions may veil our awareness of it.
+The soul, in essence, is perfect, and as our awareness of its all-satisfying, infinite love and bliss increases, we find the perfect, unfading love and happiness we seek in human affection.
+Pure, unconditional love is what we are and always will be, even though earthly illusions may veil our awareness.
 Love makes it possible for us to forgive ourselves and others.
-It is an uplifting, transforming power that attracts goodness and brings forth harmony and peace.
+It is an uplifting, transforming power that attracts goodness and brings harmony and peace.
 It infuses relationships between friends, family members and couples with purity, selflessness, and joy.

 When we taste the all-satisfying sweetness of the soul, which is eternal, we no longer walk in fear and dread on the pathway of life, for we know that, no matter what happens, the kingdom of love and joy is within us.
 And, even if our loved ones are taken away, we know that, in some other way, we will find fulfillment.